Human Traffic

 Story & Plot Summary: Human Traffic

-Quick Plot Summary: Human Traffic is a Comedy, Drama film that brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 1999, Human Traffic is a Comedy, Drama film directed by Justin Kerrigan.
+The narrative brings laughter through sharp writing and comedic timing, providing amusement while touching on deeper societal themes.
+This summary provides a scannable look at the movie's central conflict involving John Simm.

 Ending Explained: Human Traffic

-The final moments of Human Traffic reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Human Traffic reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Human Traffic?